PromptQuorumPromptQuorum

 64+250+ tokens/secVery highOffline batch

-- Reduced memory bandwidth = slightly faster (10–15%) on some hardware
+- Reduced memory bandwidth = slightly faster (10–15%) on older or memory-constrained hardware

-Quantization is primarily for VRAM reduction, not speed.
+Quantization is primarily for VRAM reduction, not raw token throughput.

 ChangeSpeedCumulative Gain